 Lastly, when the children of Israel came to the Wilderness of Zin, they became very thirsty and had no water to drink, so they contended with Moses and Aaron (Num.
 20:1-8).
 Although Moses became very angry, God was not.
 God spoke to Moses about His divine provision of water in the rock for His people.

 Besides Moses striking the rock twice rather than speaking to the rock as God had instructed him, Moses’ words also confused the people and suggested to them that Moses and Aaron were the persons doing the miracle.

 Consider what Moses said to the children of Israel, “Hear now, you rebels!
 Must we bring water for you out of this rock?”
 (Num.
 20:10 NKJV).

 Therefore, the people were right to an extent to make a god out of Moses and to seek for another god to replace him in his absence.
 Here is a caution for all God’s servants!

 Beloved, you need to be extremely careful with your words while ministering to God’s people.
-You must never fail to make it very clear to people that you are not the healer, the deliverer, the saviour or the miracle-worker, but Jesus Christ.
+You must never fail to make it very clear to people that you are not the healer, the deliverer, the saviour or the miracle-worker, but Jesus Christ is.

-Unlike Moses, your words must never suggest that you are the one doing the supernatural works, but rather it is God working through you.
+Unlike Moses, your words must never suggest that you are the one doing the supernatural works, but rather it is God working in you and through you.

 After the miraculous healing of the man who was lame from his mother’s womb at the gate of the temple, consider the attitude and declaration of Peter when the people were greatly amazed, looking at him and John as gods.